 In one locality near the Illinois River lived two young men who were owners of two very useful dogs and these dogs assisted in bringing fish to the shore when barbecues were held."

 Cultural information may vary from clan to clan, location to location, family to family, and from differing opinions and experiences.
-Information provided here are not 'etched in stone'.
+Information provided here is not 'etched in stone.'